SamiBerry97/Portfolio/README.md

 The Logical Design Diagram shows the logical relationships within the application.
 For this application, its clear to see how how each of the objects within relate.
 ![](LogicalDesign.png)
 ### Physical Design Diagram
 The Physical Design Diagram shows the most effective way of retrieving and storing the information from within the application.
-As many of the diagrams it shows the flow of how the data is being transmitted.
+Many of the diagrams show the flow of how the data is being transmitted.
 ![](PhysicalDesign.png)
 ## Challenges within the Project
 With this project there were a lot of risk and challenges that came up.
 At the beginning of the project, it was suppose to work using Amazon Lex and Polly to communicate with the user but because of time restriction that became impossible to implement and have a working product by the deadline that was stated for this project.
 The other big challenge within this project was getting the microphone and speaker to work together.
 At one point the microphone was working but the speakers were not, then the speakers were working and the microphone were not working.
 To overcome this, an update on the apberry PI was needed, update all of the libraries within application was needed, and finally all libraries needed to be re-imported one at a time.